sshkhr/safeguarding-llms/README.md

     pip install -r requirements.txt
     ```

+    A C++ runtime is required for the `annoy` library used by `nemoguardrails`.
+Most computers have an instance installed, but if needed, you can follow instructions on how to install it for your platform [here](https://docs.nvidia.com/nemo/guardrails/getting_started/installation-guide.html#prerequisites).

-3. **Run the demo notebook:**
+4. **Run the demo notebook:**

-    Start Jupyter Notebook and open `demo.ipynb`:
+    Start Jupyter Notebook and open `workshop.ipynb`:

     ```bash
     jupyter notebook
     ```

-    Open `demo.ipynb` and run the cells to follow along with the workshop.
+    Open `workshop.ipynb` and run the cells to follow along with the workshop.

 ### Google Colab